 To the extent that any such contracts include information that would not be material to investors but the disclosure of which would be competitively sensitive and potentially damaging to the company (such as, for example, pricing terms in a customer contract), a key consideration is whether to request confidential treatment with respect to this information.
 If confidential treatment is sought, the sensitive information is excised from the copy of the publicly available document that is filed with the SEC.
 While drafting the registration statement, the company will thus have to consider whether any documents that will need to be filed as exhibits refer to competitively sensitive matters.
 If they do, the company's counsel should also be working on a request to be filed with the registration statement that will explain why this information should be treated as confidential.
-Confidential treatment of portions of filed documents is not automatic and must qualify for such treatment under federal law.
+Confidential treatment of portions of filed documents is not automatic and must qualify for such treatment under federal law, which qualification involves review by the SEC staff.
+The confidential treatment qualification process must be complete before the SEC will declare the registration statement effective.
 It is important, therefore, to identify material contracts as early in the process as possible in order to avoid unnecessary delays caused by the confidential treatment process.